40 Mentoring Program Benefits You Won’t Want to Miss

 So there must be something beneficial about them right?
 Absolutely.

-There a lot of benefits to mentoring programs; benefits for the mentees; benefits for the organisations; benefits for the mentors; and a bunch of benefits for society too.
+There are a lot of benefits to mentoring programs; benefits for the mentees; benefits for the organisations; benefits for the mentors; and a bunch of benefits for society too.
 So here is your list of 40 mentoring program benefits (& not an exhaustive list) that you definitely don’t want to miss out on.

 Mentoring Benefits for Mentees